Bylaws for East Bay Trinity Chinese Church

-(1) With regard to a pastor, nomination of a candidate by a Pastor Search Committee appointed by the EP Board.
+(1) With regard to a pastor, nomination of a candidate by a Pastor Search Committee appointed by the EB.

-(2)With regard to an elder, nomination of a candidate by the EP Board.
+(2)With regard to an elder, nomination of a candidate by the EB.

 (3) confirmation of the candidate by a two-thirds majority vote of the entire Administrative Council, with absentee ballots included